Wexford Senior Hurling Championship: Knockout stage

-Quarter-finals: The top four teams in each group contest this round.
-The 1st-placed teams play the 4th-placed teams from the other group and the 2nd-placed teams play the 3rd-placed teams from the other group.
+Quarter-finals: The top three teams in each group and the winners of the preliminary quarter-finals contest this round.
+The 1st-placed teams play the winner of the preliminary quarter-finals and the 2nd-placed teams play the 3rd-placed teams from the other group.
 The four winners from these four games advance to the semi-finals.

 Semi-finals: The four quarter-final winners contest this round.
 The two winners from these two games advance to the final.

 Final: The two semi-final winners contest the final.
 The winning team are declared champions.

 Relegation

-The two bottom-placed teams from the group stage take part in a relegation play-offs, with the losing team being relegated to the Wexford Intermediate Hurling Championship.
+The 6th-placed teams from the group stage take part in a relegation play-off, with the losing team being relegated to the Wexford Intermediate Hurling Championship.

 Qualification for subsequent competitions

 At the end of the championship, the winning team qualify to the subsequent Leinster Senior Club Hurling Championship, the winner of which progresses to the All-Ireland Senior Club Hurling Championship.